JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 Here was a golden opportunity!
 I seized it on the spot.
 In other words, I instantly opened my bag, and took out the top publication.
-It proved to be an early edition–only the twenty-fifth–of the famous anonymous work (believed to be by precious Miss Bellows), entitled _The Serpent At_ _Home_.
+It proved to be an early edition–only the twenty-fifth–of the famous anonymous work (believed to be by precious Miss Bellows), entitled _The Serpent at Home_.
 The design of the book–with which the worldly reader may not be acquainted–is to show how the Evil One lies in wait for us in all the most apparently innocent actions of our daily lives.
 The chapters best adapted to female perusal are “Satan in the Hair Brush;” “Satan behind